FAQ · Engineering Q&A

 The startup port initiates the regime.
 A 9-volt battery charges the capacitive regime nodes C2.1–C2.3 over approximately 10–15 seconds to the regime initiation threshold (approximately 0.015 Wh of initial regime energy Einitial,A).
 The startup port then returns to an inactive state and is electrically isolated from the regime nodes.

 Inside the active regime, Townsend pre-breakdown framework applies as phenomenological reference.
 The classical controlled Townsend pre-breakdown framework is used here as a phenomenological reference, not as a complete microscopic model of the implementation.
 The actual switching unit is sealed, and its microscopic mechanism is protected as engineering know-how at TRL 5–6.
-The structured evolution of carrier density under field action occurs inside the sealed switching unit and is held within the pre-breakdown window by design.
-The classical Townsend glow-transition criterion is not exceeded.
+The structured evolution of carrier density under field action occurs inside the sealed switching unit and is held strictly within the controlled pre-breakdown window by design.

 A primary resonance in the MHz range (described in the patent documentation with approximately 2.45 MHz as an embodiment example) serves as the regime evaluation reference.
-The discharge events at this frequency redistribute electromagnetic energy between the active resonant circuit and the buffered storage of the regime — all originating from the boundary-supplied energy chain (initial startup energy plus regulated feedback from Contour B) and fully accounted within the conservation closure at the complete device boundary.
+The discharge events at this frequency redistribute electromagnetic energy between the active resonant circuit and the buffered storage of the regime — with all energy remaining fully accounted through the established regime and its regulated internal redistribution chain at the complete device boundary.

 Capacitive regime nodes C2.1, C2.2, and C2.3 are the storage elements at the input point of the nonlinear discharge path inside Contour A. They form the regime-domain reference: each discharge event is initiated from their stored electrostatic field configuration EC,A = ½ CA VA².